 The deliverance didn’t begin the way Moses or the people would have anticipated.
 They figured since God was involved and had come down to deliver them, Pharaoh would bow down and oblige.
-But life on earth is much more complex than that, God’s plan is deeper, and man has a free will that God does not violate.
+But life on earth is much more complex than that.
+God’s plan is deeper, and man has a free will that God does not violate.

 God reveals His personal name to Moses in Exodus 6:2-3.
 As you read through the Bible you’ll notice the use of the words Lord and LORD (all caps) for God.
 Lord is the Hebrew word Adonai and is the equivalent to our English title Lord.
 But LORD (all caps) is God’s covenant name as revealed here in Exodus 6 (probably Yahweh).
-Because the Jews were afraid to say His Name fearing that they might take it in vain, we’re not certain on the exact pronunciation, because of the fact that there were no vowel letters in Hebrew.
+Because the Jews were afraid to say His Name fearing that they might take it in vain, they we’re not certain on the exact pronunciation, because of the fact that there were no vowel letters in Hebrew.
 All that to say, when you read Lord, you’ll know it’s just that, but when you read the word LORD, you’ll know it’s His personal covenant name.
-For more information on that you can check out this article at Got Questions.
+For more information on this topic you can check out this article at Got Questions.

 The LORD had heard the groaning of His people, He remembered His covenant with Abraham, Isaac, and Jacob and He once again promised to redeem them from Egypt with an outstretched arm and bring them into the Promised Land.
 We read the best part of all in:

 Exodus 6:7 (NKJV) “I will take you as My people, and I will be your God.
 Then you shall know that I am the LORD your God who brings you out from under the burdens of the Egyptians.”